-Howes: Alfa Romeo revival faces uphill climb of tough competition, high standards
+Howes: Alfa Romeo revival drives into tough competition

 In the summer of 2001, I found myself behind the wheel of an Alfa Romeo 156 wagon, plying the hills of Tuscany.